abasak24/SAGA-Bench/README.md

 ```
 ./frontEnd -d directed -w weighted -f /datasetPath -b batchSize -s dataStructure -n numOfNodes -a algorithm -t numOfThreads
 ```
-Alternatively, there is an example script, runme.sh, whcih could be executed for an example run.
+Alternatively, there is an example script, runme.sh, which could be executed for an example run.
 Each run creates two csv files: 1) Alg.csv and 2) Update.csv.
 These files contain per-batch compute and update times, respectively.

 ## Using Intel Processor Counter Monitor (PCM) on SAGA-Bench